danielgros/Plants2LeafPC/README.md

 ### 00-get-svo-files
-This is used to capture recordings using the ZED Camera Make sure ZED Camera is connected to a machine with the ZED SDK installed and the Plants2LeafPC/00-get-svo-files directory
+This step is used to capture recordings using the ZED Camera Make sure ZED Camera is connected to a machine with the ZED SDK installed and the Plants2LeafPC/00-get-svo-files directory

-1. Navigate to Plants2LeafPC/00-get-svo-files/
+1. Navigate to Plants2LeafPC
 2. Transfer over files into container
     ```bash
-    docker cp src zed_sdk_container:/docker_volume
+    docker cp 00-get-svo-files zed_sdk_container:/docker_volume
     ```
 3. Enter the spun up container with the ZED SDK install
     ```bash